glamperd/POAPBot/README.md

 Some aspects of a POAP distribution event are customisable, specifically:
 - the messages issued publicly and privately by the bot during the event.
 - the reaction icon
-- the start and end times.
+- the start and end times
+- a file containing codes to be issued to participants

 The bot will collect these parameters in a private dialog in response to the *!setup* command.